CommunityToolkit/WindowsCommunityToolkit/docs/controls/HamburgerMenu.md

 ### What developers need to know to move to NavigationView?

 * **Pane:** Both the NavigationView and HamburgerMenu are based on the SplitView, so the same properties exist in both controls.
 However, the NavigationView uses the new AcrylicBrush for the background which creates the semi-transparent material out of the box.
-Additionally, the navigation view automatically changes its display mode based on the amount of screen size available to it, so you are no longer required to that yourself.
+Additionally, the navigation view automatically changes its display mode based on the amount of screen size available to it, so you are no longer required to write all that code.
 * **NavigationViewItems and Item Templates:** The NavigationView uses a similar pattern to define the Menu Items, with some naming changes.
 Here is the mapping from some properties in the HamburgerMenu to the comparable properties in the NavigationView:

     | HamburgerMenu | NavigationView |